 The Coalition for Better Ads, which leverages consumer insights and cross-industry expertise to develop and implement new global standards that address consumer expectations, conducted research from nearly 70,000 consumers and used that data to identify ads that rank lowest for user experience and ads that most often encourage consumers to implement ad blockers.

-Ads that are blocked by Chrome are considered to be “beneath the threshold of consumer acceptability” and include the four desktop and eight mobile ad types featured below.
+Ads that are blocked by Chrome are considered to be “beneath the threshold of consumer acceptability” and include four desktop and eight mobile ad types.

 Why Will Google Chrome’s Ad Blocker Target Ads?